stdstring/wordscpp.doxygen2hugo/DestData/cpp/aspose.words.saving/htmlsaveoptions/get_metafileformat/_index.md

 ## HtmlSaveOptions::get_MetafileFormat method

 Specifies in what format metafiles are saved when exporting to HTML, MHTML, or EPUB.
-Default value is **Png**, meaning that metafiles are rendered to raster PNG images.
+Default value is [Png](../../htmlmetafileformat/), meaning that metafiles are rendered to raster PNG images.

 ```cpp
 Aspose::Words::Saving::HtmlMetafileFormat Aspose::Words::Saving::HtmlSaveOptions::get_MetafileFormat() const